Stanliest/stanliest.github.com/README.md

-* Just a website I mess with..
+* Just a website I learn frontend for